 SCInema aims to educate a general audience about the current state of science and technology depicted on the silver screen by pairing popular movies with TED-style talks given by leading experts in the field.

 Inorganic Chemistry Symposium

-The inaugural University of California Davis Inorganic Chemistry symposium will be held on November 7, 2019.
-This symposium is designed with the intention to highlight cutting edge studies in inorganic chemistry, broadly defined, and particularly as an educational event for our undergraduate and graduate students in the Department of Chemistry at UC Davis.
-The day’s events will include a schedule of invited speakers, a student poster session following lunch, poster prizes, and a dinner for speakers and UC Davis faculty.
-This symposium is being hosted in collaboration with Chevron Inc. who are located just one hour from the University of California Davis and who have an interest in supporting the undergraduate and graduate education programs at UC Davis in the Department of Chemistry.
+The inaugural University of California Davis Inorganic Chemistry symposium was held on November 7, 2019.
+This symposium was designed with the intention to highlight cutting edge studies in inorganic chemistry, broadly defined, and particularly as an educational event for our undergraduate and graduate students in the Department of Chemistry at UC Davis.
+The day’s events included a schedule of invited speakers, a student poster session following lunch, poster prizes, and a dinner for speakers and UC Davis faculty.
+This symposium was hosted in collaboration with Chevron Inc. who are located just one hour from the University of California Davis and who have an interest in supporting the undergraduate and graduate education programs at UC Davis in the Department of Chemistry.